superdesk/web-publisher/docs/bundles/SWPBridgeBundle/installation.rst

 Install the Bundle with Composer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open a command console and in your project directory execute the
-following command to download the latest stable version:
+In your project directory execute the following command to download the latest stable version:

 .. code-block:: bash